maikeloni/Life/README.md

 # Life
 Conways Game of Life

-A version of Conways Game of Life with customizable rulesets.
+A version of Conways Game of Life with customizable rulesets and four different topologies.
 Written in Python3 and C.

 Dependencies: